bsd-company-bot/bssd-co-ltd/README.md

-- 👋 Hi, We're BSSD
+- 👋 Hi, we're BSSD

 <!---
 bssd-co-ltd/bssd-co-ltd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.